 Simply, the web analytics dashboard will track all of your website traffic details that you get thanks to Google Analytics (GA).
 GA is a great tool and provides a lot of affordable data on your visitors.
 Well-designed, custom Google Analytics dashboards will give you a deeper understanding and a greater clarity on your audience.

-3) Marketing performance report
+3) Marketing Performance Report

 **click to enlarge**

 Our final monthly marketing report is providing a good overview of the performance of all your paid advertisement campaigns.
 How much do you spend?
 Is it complying to what was initially planned?
 These are the questions you want to answer through that report.
 This monthly marketing report template also wants to answer, “how much are we spending to get a new customer”?
 The cost per acquisition (CPA) addresses that question according to the campaign, and you can see which is the most profitable.
-Thanks to these insights you know how to acquire new customer with the minimum of investments, and can then replicate the best practices from that campaign.
+Thanks to these insights you know how to acquire a new customer with the minimum of investments, and can then replicate the best practices from that campaign.

 Thanks to the data gathered on that report, you have all in hand to strategically decide where to allocate your money.

 Why so much data analysis, in the end?
 Simply because we started this article with Peter Drucker’s quote, “what isn’t measured, cannot be improved”.
-Marketing reports are slicing, dicing, and analyzing data, and connects the dots between your marketing activities and the goals originally set.
+These reports are slicing, dicing, and analyzing data, while connects the dots between your marketing activities and the goals originally set.
 They help you draw conclusions – but also lessons! – from your campaigns, various tests, and mistakes.
 They help you spot problems as well as opportunities to catch, and replicate success.